WebToolsPlanet

 Meta tags are invisible HTML elements in your page's <head> that communicate page metadata to browsers, search engines, and social networks.
 Google reads your <title> and meta description to decide what to display in search results.
 Facebook, LinkedIn, and Twitter read Open Graph and Twitter Card tags to generate rich preview cards when someone shares your link.

-Getting meta tags right is one of the highest-ROI SEO tasks you can do — a compelling title and description directly increases click-through rate (CTR) from search results, which Google uses as a ranking signal.
-This tool generates all the essential meta tags you need: standard SEO tags, viewport, robots, Open Graph (og:), and Twitter Card tags, ready to copy and paste directly into your HTML.
+Getting meta tags right is one of the highest-ROI SEO cleanup tasks you can do because a clear title and description can make search snippets more useful and improve click-through from search results.
+This tool generates essential meta tags: standard SEO tags, viewport, robots, Open Graph (og:), and Twitter Card tags, ready to copy and paste directly into your HTML.

 How to Use Meta Tag Generator